openstack/oslo.messaging/doc/source/admin/AMQP1.0.rst

 .. _OpenSSL: https://www.openssl.org
 .. _Cyrus SASL: https://cyrusimap.org

-**Note well**: Currently the Proton Pypi package only supports building the C extension on Linux systems.
+**Note well**: Currently the Proton PyPI package only supports building the C extension on Linux systems.

+Pre-built packages for both Pyngus and Proton engine are available for various Linux distributions (see `packages`_ below).
+It is recommended to use the pre-built packages if they are available for your platform.

 Router Intermediary
 -------------------